-The funds, raised from the winter 2013 workshop and all of the 2014 workshops went to support Seva Sankalp, a home for destitute and at risk girls in South India that I have supported since 2005.
+In 2013 and 2014 we ran some workshops to support Seva Sankalp, a home for destitute and at risk girls in South India that Manju has supported since 2005.
 We visited them both years to deliver the money personally.

 Here are some Photographs of their home at that time.
-It was really heartbreaking to see the conditions that they lived in but also really important to help keep them safe and keep hope for their future.
+It was really heartbreaking to see the conditions that they lived in.
+Fortunately they have now moved to a better house that is much more suited to their needs.

 • The first Photo is the tiny house where the 30 girls were living;

 • The second Photo is the kitchen with the housekeeper and cook (the only staff that look after

 • The third Photo is the toilets (3 outside toilets for 30 girls and 2 staff);

 • The fourth Photo is the washing facilities (a single tap where the girls have to wash their own clothes);

 • The fifth Photo shows the girls making artificial flowers.
 They make these to to raise funds for their home.